-In simple processes, you may only need to track this information in a single field (Fred was the witness, Nancy the suspect) but you can also get very complex and track attributes of these involved people, organizations and items.
-Tracking this in a system as linked people, items and organizations provides a greater ability to find connections between different incidents.
+In simple processes, you may only need to track this information in a single field (Fred was the witness, Nancy the suspect) but you can also get very complex and track attributes of these involved people, organizations, and items.
+Tracking this in a system as linked people, items, and organizations provide a greater ability to find connections between different incidents.

 Tracking losses is a critical component for building a business case for additional security resources.
 It can be as simple as putting a single value on the incident or as complicated as tracking a list of losses and recoveries tied to specific assets or items.

 Narratives are most commonly used for witness or suspect statements.
 If narratives are going to be submitted as evidence to law enforcement, security teams should go beyond simply tracking, and ensure that there is a workflow built that allows the team to lock the narrative from future changes, or at least have an audit trail.

 Depending on the organization and the severity of the incidents, there may be a need to track additional incident information.
 A few examples include: